Tawang: Climate

-The climate is warm and temperate in Tawang.
+The climate is cold in Tawang.
 In winter, there is much less rainfall in Tawang than in summer.
-According to Köppen and Geiger, this climate is classified as Cwb.
-The average temperature in Tawang is 10.3 °C. The average annual rainfall is 3080 mm.
+According to Köppen and Geiger, this climate is classified as warm-summer humid continental climate (Dwb).
+The average temperature in Tawang is 5.5 °C. The average annual rainfall is 3080 mm.

 Demographics

 As of the 2011 census, Tawang had a population of 11,202.